s5k6/semaphore/sem/doc/sem.markdown

     Since the waiting happens before invocation of the subshell, you'll never have more than 4 subshells running.

+  * Imagine you want to trigger a command on a certain event, but avoid event-bursts to trigger too many commands.
+The usual way to do this
+    is:

+        sem foo -i1 -x -t -f -- command;

+    The return code tells whether the command was executed.
+But is may also make sense to throttle the triggering with a delay, i.e., make sure that the command is not executed more often than once every, say, 5 seconds:

+        sem foo -i1 -x -t -f -- sleep 5 && command;

   * If you want `sem` to bail out after waiting for one minute, use